rsharankova/TimeBasedScan/README.md

 How to record N pulses without settings:
 1) Fill in the following fields:
  - Select Reading_devices_xxx.csv from file browser
  - Number of measrements: how many measurements to record.
 Defaults to 1
-   - Press START SCAN.
-N measurements
+2) Press START SCAN.
+N measurements will be recorded and data will be automatically saved.